-A non-AP HE STA that receives a Basic Trigger frame that contains a User Info field addressed to the STA, and that receives an immediate response from the AP for the transmitted HE TB PPDU, shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and MUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted successfully in the HE TB PPDU.
+A non-AP HE STA that receives a Basic Trigger frame that contains a User Info field addressed to the STAshall update its CWmin[AC], CWmax[AC], AIFSN[AC] and MUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted successfully in the HE TB PPDU if all the following conditions are met:

+The most recent frame with an OM Control subfield successfully transmitted from the STA to the AP, if any, did not contain a value of 1 in the UL MU Disable subfield or a value of 0 in the UL MU Disable subfield and a value of 1 in the UL MU Data Disable subfield, (#20661)

+the transmitted HE TB PPDU contains at least one frame that requires immediate acknowledgment and it the STA receives an immediate response from the AP, or the transmitted HE TB PPDU does not contains any frames that require immediate acknowledgment. (#20622, #20625, #20661, #21617)

 The MUEDCATimer[AC] state variable is updated with the value contained in the MU EDCA Timer subfield of the MU EDCA Parameter Set element.
-The backoff counter maintenance corresponding to the updated state variables shall follow the rules in 10.22.2.2 (EDCA backoff procedure), and the updated MUEDCATimer[AC] shall start at the end of the immediate response.
+The backoff counter maintenance corresponding to the updated state variables shall follow the rules in 10.22.2.2 (EDCA backoff procedure).
+The updated MUEDCATimer[AC] shall start at the end of the immediate response if the transmitted HE TB PPDU contains at least one frame that requires immediate acknowledgment, and shall start at the end of the HE TB PPDU if the transmitted HE TB PPDU does not contain any frames that require immediate acknowledgment. (#20622, #20625)

 In a non-AP HE STA, each MUEDCATimer[AC] shall uniformly count down without suspension to 0 when its value is nonzero.

-NOTE 1—A non-AP STA that sends a frame to the AP with an OM Control subfield containing a value of 1 in the UL MU Disable subfield or a value of 0 in the UL MU Disable subfield and a value of 1 in the UL MU Data Disable subfield does not participate in UL MU operation.(18/1496r1) As such it is exempt from updating its EDCA access parameters to the values contained in the MU EDCA Parameter Set element as defined in this subclause.

-NOTE 2—A non-AP STA that sends a QoS Data frame with Ack policy set to No Ack updates its state variables to the values contained in the MU EDCA Parameter Set element irrespective of receiving immediate response from the AP.
-The updated MUEDCATimer starts at the end of the HE TB PPDU.

-NOTE 3—A non-AP STA is not required to update its state variables to the values contained in the MU EDCA Parameter Set element when:
+(#20661) (#20622)NOTE 2—A non-AP STA is not required to update its state variables to the values contained in the MU EDCA Parameter Set element when:

 The Trigger frame addressed to the STA is not a Basic Trigger frame